 This section is a summary of the project/type of work required, and why.
 Here’s an example:

-*Note: this is a summary, not to be confused with specific project requirements, which is a whole other part of a proper digital project discovery phase.
+*Note: this is a summary, not to be confused with specific project requirements, which is a whole other part of a proper web app or mobile app discovery phase.

 This part of the brief can just be a high-level summary of the project timeline.
 If you want to get into details about timelines for specific deliverables and phases, feel free, but usually there are too many assumptions this early in the game.
 That’s why we suggest a high-level timeline at this point.
 It can just read something like this:

-The site must be tested, stable, and launched on the production server by [date] in order to fit within this fiscal year and line up with the key dates in [Company]’s marketing plan.
+The mobile app must be tested, stable, and launched on the production server by [date] in order to fit within this fiscal year and line up with the key dates in [Company]’s marketing plan.

-[Company] has allotted a budget of $XX,XXX for this project (inclusive of all taxes, services, licensing etc.), and a budget of $XX,XXX for one year of post-launch hosting, support, and maintenance.
+[Company] has allotted a budget of $XXX,XXX for this project (inclusive of all taxes, services, licensing etc.), and a budget of $XX,XXX for one year of post-launch hosting, support, and maintenance.

-The Business Goals section should answer the question, “What goals for the business/organization will this project help meet?”
+The Business Goals and Outcomes section should answer the question, “What goals for the business/organization will this project help meet?”
 Here’s an example:

 [Company] has three primary goals for the next two years that this project will help meet: